thanhphuonghdhh/nd0067-c4-deployment-process-project-starter/README.md

 - Add a screenshot about the CircleCi secrets: Done
 - Remove the hardcoded environmental variables (removed set_env.sh file): Done
 - Fix deployed frontend: Done
+- Use `eb setenv` in script deploy of package.json